LiskHQ/lisk-desktop/docs/TEST_GUIDE.md

 ### Which level should I use for a given feature?
 With the previous paragraph in mind, you should use the lowest possible level that covers the whole feature.
-In practice it might be easier to go from the top to bottom.
+In practice, it might be easier to go from the top to bottom.
 Start with e2e tests where needed and then look for what needs integration tests and only in the end the test coverage report will tell you what still needs unit tests.
 This way, you should avoid testing the exact same thing on multiple levels.

 This section illustrates the problem on the "Send LSK" feature.
-Feature description: If user enters valid address and amount smaller than their balance, then they should be able to send the transaction to Lisk network.
+Feature description: If a user enters a valid address and amount smaller than their balance, then they should be able to send the transaction to Lisk network.

 Test split:
 - **Unit test**: If the whole feature is inside one component.
-E.g. Address validation, because validity of the entered address depends only on the entered value and a regexp inside the component.
+E.g. Address validation, because the validity of the entered address depends only on the entered value and a regexp inside the component.
 - **Integration test**: If the feature relies on multiple components or Redux store.
 E.g. Balance validation, because the validity of the balance depends on the entered value and the account balance in Redux store.
 - **E2E test**: If the feature involves multiple pages and/or API calls.
-E.g. Sending a LSK transaction with valid inputs.
+E.g. Sending an LSK transaction with valid inputs.

 ### Where is each level mocking?
 All the tests make assumptions about how things work outside of their scope.
 These assumptions are made by mocking the environment.
 Each level mocks something else: